seandstewart/bardly/pending/romances/cymbeline/uncut.md

 of an ass, which is no great hurt.

 **CLOTEN**
-You’ll go with us?
+You'll go with us?

 **First Lord**
-I’ll attend your lordship.
+I'll attend your lordship.

 **CLOTEN**
-Nay, come, let’s go together.
+Nay, come, let's go together.

 **Second Lord**
 Well, my lord.

 *Exeunt*

 ### SCENE III.
-A room in Cymbeline’s palace.
+A room in Cymbeline's palace.

 *Enter IMOGEN and PISANIO*

 **IMOGEN**
-I would thou grew’st unto the shores o’ the haven,
+I would thou grew'st unto the shores o' the haven,
-And question’dst every sail: if he should write
+And question'dst every sail: if he should write
-And not have it, ’twere a paper lost,
+And not have it, 'twere a paper lost,
-As offer’d mercy is.
+As offer'd mercy is.
 What was the last
 That he spake to thee?

 **PISANIO**